-The convener and staff gathers interested and affected parties to the table.
+The convener and staff gather interested and affected parties to the table.

 The Declaration of Cooperation acts as the blueprint for action.
 This presiding document identifies the specific contributions, roles and responsibilities of each party moving forward.
-To honor the commitments made, we host a celebration and invite the press.
+To celebrate the commitments made, we host an event and invite the press.